 - Know all the key points of your research story without referring to written notes.

 - Be ready to answer questions with confidence.
-Know how to deal with difficult questions that you might not be able to fully answer.
+Plan how to deal with difficult questions that you might not be able to fully answer.

-- Practice and prepare: Know your slides thoroughly.
+- Practice and prepare – Know your slides thoroughly.
 They should serve as a guide, not a script.
-Rehearse in private and in front of a friend.
+Rehearse in private and to a friend.
 The more you practice, the more confident you will feel.

 - Visuals like graphs and pictures should be clean and simple.

-- Do not spend too much time on background information.
+- Keep background information to a minimum.
 Attendees are there to hear about your new research.

-- Arrive early: Give yourself plenty of time to get to the session room and get acclimated with the space.
+- Arrive early – Give yourself plenty of time to get to the session room and familiarize yourself with the space.

-- Bring a backup: In case something goes awry, bring an extra USB, and email yourself the presentation.
+- Bring a backup – In case something goes awry, bring an extra USB loaded with your presentation, and email yourself the presentation.

-Conference connections can turn into excellent contacts when you begin your next job search.
-The meeting includes several built-in networking opportunities*, including:
+Conference connections can turn into excellent contacts when job searching.
+Meeting networking opportunities* include:

-Opening reception: Sunday at 1900h.
-You have the opportunity to meet representatives from all of the divisions here.
+- Opening reception – Sunday at 1900h.
+Meet representatives from all the ECS divisions here.

-It is a good idea to talk with your professors, colleagues, and friends beforehand to determine who is attending the meeting.
-Be sure to connect with these people at the meeting as they can introduce you to their acquaintances.
+Before the meeting, determine which of your professors, colleagues, and friends are attending.
+Connect with these people at the meeting as they can introduce you to their acquaintances.
+Widen your circle.
 As nice as it is to see a familiar face, resist the urge to remain glued to your friends!

-Always “pay it forward.”
+“Pay it forward.”
 If you are in a group where you know people who may not know each other, take a minute to make sure everyone is introduced.
-Simply sharing a name and institution can often start conversations and connections.
+Simply sharing a name and institution often starts conversations and connections.

-As you wait for a session to start or stand in line for coffee, try striking up a conversation with the person in front of you by saying something as simple as “Are you enjoying the conference?” or “What session did you just attend?”
-These can be quick conversations, or they may open up the possibility for a longer one.
+While waiting for a session to start or standing in line for coffee, strike up a conversation with the person in front of or behind you.
+Ask simple questions like “Are you enjoying the conference?” or “What session did you just attend?”
+These can start quick conversations or open up longer ones.

-If going up to strangers is too daunting, try asking a question at the end of a session or tagging the meeting on social media.
-This way you get your face and name out in the community, and that can be helpful down the road.
+If approaching strangers is too daunting, ask a question at the end of a session or tag the meeting on social media.
+This gets your face and name out in the community, which can be helpful in the future.

-No matter what venue you choose for networking, remember that you cannot meet everyone who goes to the meeting.
+No matter what venue you choose for networking, remember that you cannot meet everyone attending the meeting.
 Some seasoned professionals treat meetings like reunions and don’t stray far from the colleagues they see only once or twice a year.
-But many experienced, “famous” scientists love meeting newer ECS members and attendees.
+However, many experienced “famous” scientists love meeting newer ECS members and attendees.
 If there is someone whose ideas interest you, introduce yourself and discuss their ideas—or yours!